pangenome/odgi/docs/rst/commands/odgi_build.rst

 odgi build
 #########

-Construct a dynamic succinct variation graph in ODGI format from a GFAv1
+Construct a dynamic succinct variation graph in ODGI format from a GFAv1 or GFAz (compressed GFA)

 SYNOPSIS
 ========